filecoin-project/filecoin-docs/content/en/storage-provider/hardware/hardware-requirements/index.md

 ### GPU

 A powerful GPU is **recommended** as it can significantly speed up SNARK computations.
-See below for operations which can take advantange of GPU presence.
+See below for operations which can take advantage of GPU presence.

 The [authoritative list of supported GPUs](https://github.com/filecoin-project/bellman#supported--tested-cards) is in the [Bellman repository](https://github.com/filecoin-project/bellman#supported--tested-cards).